mgonnacrusht/mgonnacrusht.github.io/_features/browser-extension-desktop.md

 weight: 7
 ---

 Saving from your phone is critical, but desktop browsing still accounts for a huge portion of online discovery.
-MgonnacrushT has a browser extension and full web app on the roadmap so you can capture and organise things wherever you are.
+SaveT has a browser extension and full web app on the roadmap so you can capture and organise things wherever you are.
 <!--more-->

 Planned improvements include: